11 October 2023

 Portrait picture of Anastasia Bizyaeva, postdoc.

 Anastasia Bizyaeva, postdoc at the AI Institute for Dynamic Systems at the University of Washington, Seattle.
-Simon Höckerbo
+Photographer: Simon Höckerbo

 The focus period, organized by the strategic research environment ELLIIT, provided visiting scholars with the opportunity to network through seminars and organized activities, and to interact with ELLIIT researchers as well as other leading scientists.